 The scholarship value varies depending on the duration and level of study.
 The scholarship value for students is:

-- $7,200 CAN for undergraduate and college students for a period of four months of study or research;
+- $7,200 CAN for college, undergraduate or graduate (Master’s and PhD) students for four months or one academic term of study or research;

-- $9,700 CAN for graduate students for a period of five or six months of study or research; or
+- $9,700 CAN for graduate students (Master’s and PhD) for a period of five or six months of study or research; or

-- $14,700 CAN for undergraduate and college students for a period of eight months of study or research if agreed by the Canadian institution.
+- $14,700 CAN for undergraduate and college students for a period of eight months of study or research.

-- Contribution Agreement signed by both the designated signing authority at the Canadian institution and the designated authority at DFATD; and
+- the Contribution Agreement signed by both the designated authority at the Canadian institution and the designated authority at DFATD; and

-Students must be citizens of one of the following eligible countries:
+Candidates must be citizens of one of the following eligible CARICOM countries:

-Anguilla, Antigua and Barbuda, Bahamas, Barbados, Belize, Bermuda, British Virgin Islands, Cayman Islands, Dominica, Grenada, Guyana, Haiti, Jamaica, Montserrat, Saint Kitts, Saint Lucia, Saint Vincent and the Grenadines, Suriname, Trinidad and Tobago, Turks and Caicos.
+Anguilla, Antigua and Barbuda, Bahamas, Barbados, Belize, Bermuda, British Virgin Islands, Cayman Islands, Dominica, Grenada, Guyana, Haiti, Jamaica, Montserrat, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Suriname, Trinidad and Tobago, Turks and Caicos.

 - who have obtained Canadian citizenship or who have applied for permanent residency in Canada are not eligible;